a-blaho/semanti-core/README.md

 ## Setup
  1. Create .env in the root dir with `SUPABASE_URL` & `SUPABASE_KEY`.
- 2. Run the following commands in the root
+ 2. Run the following commands in the root folder
 ```
 npm install